tensorlayer/TensorLayer/docs/_build/html/_sources/user/tutorial.txt

   :align: center

 In the first part of the tutorial, we will just run the MNIST example that's included in the source distribution of TensorLayer.
+MNIST dataset is handwritten digits that is commonly used for training various image processing systems, each of digit has 28x28 pixels.

 We assume that you have already run through the :ref:`installation`.
 If you haven't done so already, get a copy of the source tree of TensorLayer, and navigate